To Rescue Atlantic Yards, Developer Sought to Supersize Project

 Support, but no traction

-ESD, the documents suggest, was generally supportive of Greenland’s combined proposal, delivered Jan.
+ESD, the documents suggest, was generally supportive of Greenland’s full proposal, delivered Jan.
 26, 2023, which built on changes negotiated more than a year earlier in the Site 5 Interim Lease.

 Greenland also promised 600 more affordable apartments, albeit with an unspecified level of affordability and an extended timetable, That implied waiving penalties for the 876 more below-market units, of 2,250 required, due by May 2025.